 Yes, keeping surfaces, platforms, and workspaces clean can reduce workplace injuries significantly.
 In fact, a lot of injuries occur because of spills, tangled wiring, messy floors, and debris.
 While some of the injuries from these situations might not be significant, an organization is still accountable for ensuring workplace safety.

 Keep everything clean, and when not possible, simply place signs around the messy surfaces or environments to attract attention to the dangers they pose.

 Ensure employees take small breaks

 Working constantly can cause a significant amount of stress, leading to injuries, and also causing illnesses down the line.
-One of the most common complaints is back pain, which arises from sitting in one position at the workplace for long periods of time.
+One of the most common complaints is back pain, which arises from sitting in one position at the workplace for long periods.

 One of the newer safety ideas for the workplace is encouraging employees to take short breaks.
 Even ten-minute long breaks can not only break the monotony but also help employees stretch their muscles, something that can alleviate the effects of sitting in a single place for a long time.

 Hire experienced safety professionals

 Workplace safety is extremely crucial for any organization, and the rising popularity of safety professionals is proof of that.
 Hire professionals who are well-versed with OSHA regulations and can help improve workplace safety.
 Not only can they come up with effective safety protocols that fit your organization’s needs, but they also continuously monitor to detect any areas for improvement while ensuring OSHA compliance.

 One common misconception organizations have is that ensuring workplace safety is a non-recurring activity.
 In fact, it is a continuous process that might need changes down the line.
 New processes, equipment, materials, and machinery might be introduced to employees, and this might make the previous efforts obsolete.